Murder of Kristin Smart: Arrest

-Verdict
+Verdict and appeals

-On October 18, 2022, the separate juries that were hearing the case simultaneously at the Monterey County Courthouse found Paul Flores guilty of first-degree murder and father Ruben Flores not guilty of accessory after the fact.
+On October 18, 2022, the separate juries that were hearing the cases simultaneously at the Monterey County Courthouse found Paul Flores guilty of first-degree murder, and his father Ruben Flores not guilty of accessory after the fact.
 Ruben Flores was facing a maximum sentence of three years in jail.
 One juror on the Ruben Flores case told Judge O'Keefe that he had discussed this case with his priest for "spiritual guidance" as it "was causing him stress".
 That juror was dismissed and an alternate was sworn in, causing deliberations to begin again.
 Paul Flores was sentenced to 25 years to life on March 10, 2023.

-Paul Flores is currently serving his term at the California State Prison, Corcoran. after being attacked twice with improvised weapons by inmates at Pleasant Valley State Prison.
+Paul Flores is currently serving his term at the California State Prison, Corcoran, after being attacked twice with improvised weapons by inmates at Pleasant Valley State Prison.
 He appealed his conviction, claiming an unfair trial.
-Oral arguments were heard October 9, 2025, and an unpublished decision was filed on October 24, affirming the conviction.
+An unpublished decision was filed on October 24, 2025, affirming the conviction.
+His petition for a hearing by the California Supreme Court was denied on January 11, 2026.
+Barring federal relief, he will not become eligible for parole until at least 2047.